-Originally introduced in March 2016, the Amazon Echo Dot is a puck-shaped smart speaker designed to be used as a smaller alternative to the full-sized Amazon Echo.
+The Amazon Echo Dot is a puck-shaped smart speaker designed to be used as a smaller alternative to the full-sized Amazon Echo.
 The original Echo was released in late 2014, and since then, various iterations of the device — from the Echo Dot to the video-enabled Echo Show — have become mainstays in homes around the world.
-However, with these devices comes the risk of accidental voice purchasing and having your children hear things you’d rather they didn’t (like explicit song lyrics).
+However, with these devices comes privacy concerns, the risk of accidental voice purchasing, and having your children hear things you’d rather they didn’t (like explicit song lyrics).

 Enter the Echo Dot Kids Edition.
-As of May 9, you can now purchase a kid-friendly version of the Echo Dot for $80.
-But how exactly does the kid’s version differ the standard Echo Dot, and why is it $30 more?
+You can now purchase a family-friendly version of the Echo Dot.
+How exactly does the kids version differ from the standard Echo Dot?
 We’ll break it down for you.

 The same design, but more durable

-The device is really just a kid-friendlier version of the Echo Dot, with many of the same features, but toned down for younger audiences.
-Right out of the box, you can tell the device is for a child because of the bright colors and comic book-style user guide that comes with it.
+Right out of the box, you can tell the device is tailored toward children because of the bright colors and comic book-style user guide.
 Alexa is also more friendly in this version, responding with stories and age-appropriate responses, and giving your child positive reinforcement when they say “please” and “thank you.”
-One of the main differences of this version is that it filters out explicit lyrics on Amazon Music and disables voice purchasing, news, and adult-themed question-and-answer scenarios.
+One of the main differences with the Kids Edition is that it filters out explicit lyrics on Amazon Music, and it disables voice purchasing, news, and adult-themed question-and-answer scenarios.

-Alexa also knows a lot of knock-knock jokes and has customizable alarms (like Spongebob) to entertain its pint-sized users.
-You can also activate parental controls, which allow you to limit the amount of hours your child can use their Echo and which hours Alexa will respond to them (so they can’t goof off when they’re supposed to be sleeping).
+Alexa also knows a lot of knock-knock jokes and has customizable alarms (including SpongeBob) to entertain its pint-sized users.
+You can also activate parental controls, which allow you to limit the number of hours your child can use their Echo and which hours Alexa will respond to them (so they can’t goof off when they’re supposed to be sleeping).
 You can also track and set limits for how much time your child spends accessing entertainment, and filter content based on three different age groups.

-That being said, the Echo Dot Kids Edition may be more kid-friendly, but it is still an IoT device that is attached to the cloud, and will always be vulnerable to hacking (as is also true for the standard Echo Dot), but its toned-down features will ensure that you aren’t surprised by boxes of cookies showing up on your front porch or songs filled with f-bombs blasting through your speakers.
+The Echo Dot Kids Edition may be more kid-friendly, but it is still an Internet of Things device that is attached to the cloud, so your kids can control smart devices like lights and plugs, but the device will always be vulnerable to hacking (as is also true for the standard Echo Dot).
+One huge benefit is that the Kids Edition’s features will help make it so you aren’t surprised by boxes of cookies showing up on your front porch or songs filled with F-bombs blasting through your speakers.